pymor/pymor/docs/source/tutorial_mor_with_anns.md

 ```

 To train the neural network, one considers a so-called "loss function", that
-measures how the neural network performs on the training set {math}`S`, i.e.
+measures how the neural network performs on the training parameters {math}`S`, i.e.
 how accurately the neural network reproduces the output {math}`h(\mu_i)` given
 the input {math}`\mu_i`.
 The weights of the neural network are adjusted
 iteratively such that the loss function is successively minimized.
 To this end,